oddcamp/js-utils/README.md

 ## Development

 1. Install dependencies with `$ yarn`
-2. Run `$ gulp` when developing.
-This will run the linter for your own good
+2. Run `$ yarn dev` when developing.
+This will:
+    - Run the linter for your own good
+    - Start server for demos
-3. Edit contents of `src`
-4. Make sure the corresponding examples on `demo` are updated/added.
-Do `$ node server.js` to start the server for browsing/testing the demos
+3. Edit contents of `src` and make sure the corresponding examples on `demo` are updated/added

 ## Documentation